plan-systems/design-docs/proof-of-correctness.md

 - For each node **n<sub>i</sub>** in **C**, it's local replica state ("**𝓡<sub>i</sub>**"), converges to a stable/monotonic state as **𝓛<sub>C</sub>** message traffic eventually "catches up", for any set of network traffic delivery conditions (natural or adversarial).
 That is, **𝓡<sub>1</sub>**...**𝓡<sub>N</sub>** mutate such that strong eventual consistency ("SEC") is guaranteed.

 #### Practical Security Provisioning
-- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a [keyring halt](#keyring-halt) can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
+- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a [member halt](#member-halt) can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
-- Actors that can initiate a keyring halt include:
+- Actors that can initiate a member halt include:
    - the afflicted member, _or_
    - a member peer (depending on community-global settings), _or even_
    - an automated watchdog system on **C** (responding to abnormal or malicious activity)
-- Following a keyring halt, the afflicted member's security state enters new "epoch" and incurs no additional security liability.
+- Following a member halt, the afflicted member's security state enters new "epoch" and incurs no additional security liability.
 That is, there are no potential "gotchas" sometime down the road if an adversary gains access to previously compromised keys.

 #### Independence Assurance
 - In the event that: